archiebenn/BIOLM0051_analysis/README.md

 ```

 # Step 3: Viewing Results
 All pipeline results are stored in the `results/` folder.
-This contains sub-directories number-linked to the respective scripts where the results were generated..
+This contains sub-directories number-linked to the respective scripts where the results were generated.

 `results/` general structure:
 ```